Sam-Kuan/Games-Scissors-stones-cloth/README.md

 # Current status of your software<br />
 ---------------------------------------
 # Future plan<br />
-### We will add a game UI system in the future, and will improve the launch of better picture quality,sound effects,interface<br/ >
+### We will add a game UI system in the future, and will improve the launch of better picture quality,sound effects,interface<br />